BenJeau/cargo-interactive-update/README.md

 cargo interactive-update
 ```

-It will then parse the `Cargo.toml` file to get the direct dependencies and check them via the crates.io API.
+It will then parse the `Cargo.toml` and `Cargo.lock` files to get the direct dependencies and check them via the crates.io API.

 It extracts dependencies from the `dependencies`, `dev-dependencies`, `build-dependencies` and `workspace.dependencies` sections and updates only the related sections.